 Travel Authorization: Travel and Expenses document that provides details about proposed travel and anticipated costs.
 (Financial term)

-Tree: The name of a hierarchy or reporting structure in PeopleSoft.
+Tree: The name of a hierarchy or reporting structure.
 Trees are used to organize ChartField data, to set up security, and to create summary reports.
 (Financial term)

 Tree Node: An individual item on a tree that summarizes a group of ChartField values or other nodes that logically belong together for reporting purposes.
 (Financial term)